SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/kandji.md

 id: kandji
 title: Kandji
 sidebar_label: Kandji
-description: The LastPass app for Sumo Logic provides comprehensive visibility into the security and management of Apple devices.
+description: The Kandji app for Sumo Logic provides comprehensive visibility into the security and management of Apple devices.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';